Arcadia-Science/2024-worm-tracking/README.md

 In addition, the tool [Tierpsy tracker](https://github.com/Tierpsy/tierpsy-tracker/blob/development/docs/INSTALLATION_DOCKER.md) recommends/requires installation via Docker.
 Because of the way the Docker container is configured, we had trouble running it with Singularity inside of snakemake (see this [issue](https://github.com/Arcadia-Science/2024-worm-tracking/issues/4)).
-We came up with a workaround where the Docker container is started and run in the background and then commands are executed in the Docker container by Snakemake.
+We came up with a workaround where the Docker container runs in the background and then commands are executed in the Docker container by Snakemake.
+This requires starting the Docker container before running the pipeline.
 This is a sub-par solution, but we decided this was the best approach given time and bandwidth limitations.

 To enable Tierpsy tracker execution within the Docker container and via snakemake, start by installing Docker Desktop according to your operating system.